yhyakuna/katacoda-scenarios/vault-policy-templating/step1.md

-Write policies which fulfill the following requirements:
+Write policies which fulfill the following policy requirements:

-- Each _user_ can perform all operations on their allocated key/value secret path (`user-kv/data/<user_name>`)
+1. Each _user_ can perform all operations on their allocated key/value secret path (`user-kv/data/<user_name>`)
-- The education _group_ has a dedicated key/value secret store for each region where all operations can be performed by the group members
+1. The education _group_ has a dedicated key/value secret store for each region where all operations can be performed by the group members
  (`group-kv/data/education/<region>`)
-- The _group_ members can update the group information such as metadata about the group (`identity/group/id/<group_id>`)
+1. The _group_ members can update the group information such as metadata about the group (`identity/group/id/<group_id>`)

-Policy authors can pass in a policy path containing double curly braces as templating delimiters: `{{<parameter>}}`.
+> As of Vault 0.11, you can pass in a policy path containing double curly braces as templating delimiters: `{{<parameter>}}`.

 ## Available Templating Parameters